-As mentioned, the Takedown is a pump-action single-fire blaster, and it carries 8 rounds in the internal magazine.
+As mentioned, the Takedown is a pump-action single-fire blaster, and it carries eight rounds in the internal magazine.

-The rather large pump handle sits at the front of the gun below the barrel.
-The priming action is very easy, intuitive and smooth, and doesn’t require much force.
+The relatively large pump handle sits at the front of the gun below the barrel.
+The priming action is easy, intuitive, and smooth, and doesn’t require much force.

 Access to the magazine is through a little hole at the top that opens when pulling the priming handle back.
-Loading the rounds into the magazine is easy, but requires a bit of pushing in.
+Loading the rounds into the magazine is straightforward but requires some pushing in.